Private client law in United States (Federal): overview

 the grantor's power, exercisable in a non-fiduciary capacity, to substitute property of an equivalent value;

-the grantor having discretion to apply trust income to the payment of premiums on policies of insurance on the life of the grantor or the grantor's spouse.
+the trustee having discretion to apply trust income to the payment of premiums on policies of insurance on the life of the grantor or the grantor's spouse.

 Non-grantor trusts.
 Non-grantor trusts are taxed similarly to estates (see above, Estates).

 An individual has his domicile in the US if he is present in the US and intends to remain in the US indefinitely.
 Tax residency for estate and gift tax purposes is determined by the concept of domicile (see below, Residence: Estate and gift tax).

 However, the US imposes both its income tax and estate and gift tax on its citizens, regardless of their residence or domicile.

 Resident status determines whether a person is subject to the US income and/or estate tax regimes.
 Residency classifications are different for income tax and federal estate and gift tax purposes.

 Income tax.
 The term resident generally includes someone who either: